 Performance & Ride Quality

-- Top Speed: It hits a top speed of 85 km/h, which is the sweet spot for Indian city traffic and ring roads.
+- Top Speed: It hits a top speed of 85 km/h.

 - Drive Modes: It features three distinct modes—Eco, Drive, and Sport.

-- Combined Braking System (CBS): For safety, the Vader comes with front and rear disc brakes paired with CBS, ensuring the bike doesn’t skid on wet roads.
+- Braking System: For safety, the Vader comes with front and rear disc brakes paired with CBS.

 Battery & Charging

-- Battery Specs: It houses an AIS 156 certified battery (IP67 rated), meaning it is fire-safe and water-resistant—crucial for Indian monsoons.
+- Battery Safety: It houses an AIS 156 certified battery (IP67 rated), meaning it is fire-safe and water-resistant.

-- Odysse Vader Range: The company claims an IDC range of 125 km.
-In real-world testing with mixed driving, expect 90-100 km, which covers 3 days of average commuting.
+- Expected Range: The company claims an IDC range of 125 km; expect 90-100 km in real-world use.

-- Charging: It utilises a portable charger that plugs into any standard 15A socket.
-A full charge takes roughly 4 hours.
+- Charging Time: It utilises a portable charger that plugs into any standard 15A socket; a full charge takes roughly 4 hours.

 2. Odysse Evoqis: The Superbike Lookalike

-Before Vader, the Odysse Evoqis put the brand on the map.
+Aesthetic Appeal: Before Vader, the put the brand on the map.
 If you want the road presence of a Kawasaki Ninja or a Yamaha R15 but want to ride silently and greenly, the Evoqis is your answer.

 Design & Aesthetics

-The Evoqis is all about the “look”.
+Build Style: The Evoqis is all about the "look".
 It features a full fairing design, dual projector headlamps, and clip-on handlebars.
-It is physically larger than most electric bikes, giving it a “big bike feel”.

-- Aerodynamics: The fairing isn’t just for show; it helps cut through wind resistance, improving stability at high speeds.
+- Aerodynamics: The fairing helps cut through wind resistance, improving stability at high speeds.

 Power & Speed